Can A Resistance Band Break And Snap Back?

 Do Not Leave Your Bands Out In The Rain Or Leave Them In Water

-You can use then outside if it is sprinkling that will not harm them.
-But do not leave them out in the rain or let them sit in standing water this can and will damage the bands.
+You can use it outside if it is sprinkling, and that will not harm them.
+But do not leave them out in the rain or let them sit in standing water.
+This can and will damage the bands.

 Do Not Wash Your Resistance Bands In Harsh Chemicals

-If you need to wash your bands for any reason do not wash them with harsh chemicals such as bleach.
-Avoid using oils or petroleum-based liquids either.
+If you need to wash your bands for any reason, do not use harsh chemicals like bleach.
+Also, avoid using oils or petroleum-based liquids.

 Just use a mild soap and hang them in a cool place to dry.